 There are many more other places to visit in Bruges and you definitely should stay for more than a day here if you want to understand the beauty of it.

 If you are taking a guided day trip from Brussels to Luxembourg, then this small town of Dinant will be on your itinerary for an hour.
 It is located at a distance of 100 kms from Brussels and it takes approximately 75 minutes to cover this distance.
 It is a beautiful quaint little town and is most famous for being the birthplace of the founder of the Saxophone.
 Hence, you can find many saxophone sculptures around town.
 The Church is equally impressive and you definitely should visit it to see the beautiful stained windows.
 If you are planning to see Belgium in 2 days, then my recommendation would be to spend a day in Bruges and a day in Dinant.
 I am definitely planning a Belgium road trip itinerary for next time.

-Day Trip to Luxembourg from Brussels
+Day Trip to Luxembourg from Brussels (Belgium 3 days Itinerary)

 If you are planning to see Belgium in 3 days, then I have already listed here on what all to eat as a vegetarian in Brussels.

 Liked it, then pin it.